-In general, materials from Special Collections may be used from 10am - 3pm Monday through Thursday, 10am - noon on Fridays, and by appointment.
+In general, materials from Special Collections may be used from 9am - 4pm Monday through Friday, and by appointment.
 Please refer to our hours page for the most up-to-date information on the availability of the Special Collections viewing area.
 Walk-in requests can be made at the Circulation Desk.
 However, to allow our staff to retrieve the items ahead of time and make the best of your visit, we highly recommend contacting us in advance with your request.
 Please review our policies and procedures for viewing special collections materials prior to your visit.

 Many volumes in our Special Collections originated from the personal libraries of great Cornell figures such as Liberty Hyde Bailey, Anna and John Henry Comstock, and Martha van Rensselaer.
 In several cases these bequests have become the basis of specialized collections of particular importance, including: